-- 4.11.1 The school recognises that many home educated children have a positive learning experience and the decision is one with the child's best interests at heart. - 4.11.2 Since 2016, The school has a statutory duty to inform the Local Authority of all deletions from roll.
+4.11.1 The school recognises that many home educated children have a positive learning experience and the decision is one with the child's best interests at heart.
+However, elective home education can mean that some children are not in receipt of suitable education and are at increased risk because they are not visible to authorities.

+4.11.2 Since 2016, The school has a statutory duty to inform the Local Authority of all deletions from roll.
 When Elective Home Education is the reason for this removal, the Local authority and other key professionals will work alongside the school to coordinate a meeting with parents where possible ideally before a final decision is made.